Know past tense

 Verb Tenses

-Future simple — know in future simple know. (will + V1)
+Future simple — know in future simple is know (will + V1).

-Present Perfect — know in present perfect tense known. (have\has + V3)
+Present Perfect — know in present perfect tense is known (have/has + V3).

-Past Perfect — know in past perfect tense known. (had + V3)
+Past Perfect — know in past perfect tense is known (had + V3).

 know regular or irregular verb?

-👉 Is know an irregular verb?? know is irregular verb.
+👉 Is 'know' a regular or irregular verb?
+The verb 'know' is irregular verb.

 Examples of Verb know in Sentences